-Scope note: This property highlights the specific way in which an activity of TX6 Transcription results in the rendering of the specific TX8 Grapheme(s) of which an instance of TX1 Written Text is composed.
+Scope note: This property describes the relation between an activity of TX6 Transliteration and the identified sequence of graphemes (TXxx2) represented in an instance of TX1 Written Text.

 Examples:

 The transcription (TX6) of the S-shaped feature engraved on the second line of the South inscription of the Arch of Constantine transcribed the prototypical letter “S” (TX8) of the Latin writing system (TX3).